davnotdev/quick-type-schema/README.md

 Since this library is a wrapper over quicktype, you will need either `npx` or `quicktype` installed.
 The latter will startup faster.

+Additionally, you will need the `JsonSchema` trait from [`schema-rs`](https://github.com/GREsau/schemars) to be derived for your types.

 ## Usage

 Add to `Cargo.toml`